uilibs/uiprotect/README.md

 ```

 Any field that takes a datetime field uses the timezone from your system locale by default.
 If this is not configured
 correctly, it will automatically default to UTC.
-If you would like to override the timezone, you can use the `TZ`.
+If you would like to override the timezone, you can use the `TZ`
+environment variable.

 For example, use `America/New_York` or US East timezone: